-BN - Benefits Billing Delinquency Report
+Reviewing the Benefits Billing Delinquency Report in HRS

-Benefits billing functionality provides the ability to charge employees directly for insurance benefits as opposed to having them pay through payroll deduction.
-Once an employee is enrolled in benefits billing, they are invoiced on a monthly basis.
+OverviewOnce an employee is enrolled in Benefits Billing, they are invoiced on a monthly basis.
 If an employee does not remit payment by the due date, they will be listed on the Delinquent Accounts Report.
-This procedure covers how to work the benefit billing delinquency report and what action is required by the institution due to non-payment or the employee's decision to let coverage end.
+This procedure covers how to work the Benefits Billing Delinquency Report and what action is required by the institution due to non-payment or the employee's decision to let coverage end.

 - Payments are due by the 10th of the month prior to the coverage month.
-(If late invoicing, the 10th of the month following the first invoice.)
+If late invoicing, the 10th of the month following the first invoice.

 - If payment is not received by the 14th of the month, it is considered delinquent.

 - Automated Delinquency Notices will be created, printed, and mailed on the 15th of each month by the UWSS centralized process.

 - An employee’s insurance will be cancelled for non-payment of premium if premiums are not paid timely.
 If the insurance is cancelled, the employee may only have their insurance reinstated if they make payment in full within the grace period, which is normally 30 days from the last paid through date.

 - An employee on a leave of absence will have their insurance lapsed for non-payment if premiums are not paid timely.
 If the insurance is lapsed, the employee will have 30 days from return to work to submit applications to their institution to restore their insurances.

 You may click on the links below to navigate directly to a section: